 How long do baked donuts last for and can they be frozen?

 Although baked donuts will last for a few days if stored in an airtight container in a cool place, they are best the day they're made.
-You can freeze the donuts without any of the decoration.
+You can freeze the donuts, either decorated or not.
 Wrap them up well, with a small square of baking paper between each donut so they don't stick together, and freeze for up to 3 months.

 Can the donuts be made gluten or dairy free?

 Yes, to make these donuts gluten free, replace the self raising flour with a gluten free self raising flour blend.
 If you only have a gluten free plain flour blend, you will need to add baking powder.
 The general advice is to add 2 tsp baking powder per 200g flour, so for this recipe you'd need to add 2 teaspoons baking powder.
-You may also like to add ¼ tsp Xanthan Gum for better texture.
-They can easily be made dairy free by using a plant based milk.
+You may also like to add ¼ tsp xanthan gum for better texture.
+Terry's Chocolate Orange is not fully gluten free as it is processed on shared equipment, therefore you may also need to swap this out for a gluten free alternative.
+The donuts can easily be made dairy free by using a plant based milk.
 Make sure to also grease the donut tins with a dairy free butter.
+For the ganache, use dairy free alternatives.
+Please check the labels of everything you use if serving to someone with an allergy or intolerance.

 How do you remove the donuts from the tin?